 Water is usually the most prominent ingredient in shampoos, cowashes, rinse-out conditioners, leave-in conditioners and deep treatments.
 Anywhere from 50%-80% of these products’ weight is made up of water.
 If water isn’t the first ingredient run!

 Whenever you purchase a new product, make a note of its name, the date you bought and first used it, the effect it had on your hair…

 In a word, “yes” but if you use products with the ingredients listed below they won’t kill you.
 They’re just not the most effective and may be hazardous in large concentrations.
 The Federal Food, Drug, and Cosmetic Act (FDCA) does mandate that all cosmetics be truthfully labelled and cannot contain harmful ingredients.
 Cosmetic Ingredient Review (CIR) makes recommendations on concentration amounts.

-You’ll probably want to avoid the following ingredients: Petrolatum, Mineral Oil, Beeswax, Sodium Laurel Sulfate, and Ammonium Laurel Sulfate.
+You’ll probably want to avoid the following ingredients: Petrolatum, Mineral Oil, Beeswax, Sodium Laurel Sulfate, Ammonium Laurel Sulfate and any type of Paraben.
 Certain ingredients are more complex for example silicones and alcohols have good and bad traits.